 To upload Excel file, set your PC to the Japanese environment (Shift-JIS).

 You can use inventory file templates to list your products in the Amazon catalog and to offer them for sale on Amazon.
-Inventory file templates let you to add or edit product listings in bulk.
+Inventory file templates let you add or edit product listings in bulk.
 You can create a template to suit your specific requirements and list different types of products across multiple categories using one template.
 First, create your template using the Add a Product via Upload tool.
-For more information, see Create your inventory file template.
+For more information, go to Create your inventory file template.

 Use the following checklist to help build your product file:

 The Text File Template includes a Data Definitions tab containing a detailed review of each field in the inventory file.
 This tab provides a label name, definition, use case, accepted values, and example for each field (only in Japanese).
 You will need to refer to this tab to successfully upload your products.
 The Data Definitions tab is located at the bottom of the Text File template.
 You can find a copy of the text file templates in the Inventory file templates Help topic.